VaclavElias/Stride3DTutorials/README.md

 https://www.stride3d.net/

-All examples are in .NET 5 and C# 9.0.
+All examples are in .NET 5 using C# 9.0 or .NET 6 using C# 10.

 ## Stride3D tutorials and examples